Eric Gregg: Resignation

 Gregg was one of 22 umpires who resigned in 1999 as part of a labor action.
 Richie Phillips, executive director of the umpires' union, felt that Major League Baseball might reconsider its stance in contract negotiations rather than doling out millions of dollars in severance pay.
-Instead, the MLB chose to accept the resignations, though they later rehired several of those who had resigned.
+Instead, MLB chose to accept the resignations, though they later rehired several of those who had resigned.
 On August 7, 2001, Robert A. Brady, a member of the United States House of Representatives from Philadelphia, wrote a letter with 25 other House members urging Commissioner Bud Selig to rehire Gregg, but Selig refused.